DevDegree/eng-intern-challenge/typescript/Mohit_Code_Reasoning_README.txt

 ------------------------
 Key assumptions
 ------------------------
-1) Braille inputs are at least 6 characters long and can only contain 'O' and '.' in any combination as long as the minimum string length is satisfied
-2) Based on research the '<', '>' and '.' (depending on situation) are used in the context of numbers.
+1) Based on research the '<', '>' and '.' (depending on situation) are used in the context of numbers.
 As a result when they are processed, the NUMBERFOLLOWS symbol preceeds them
-3) When the NUMBERFOLLOWS symbol appears it is assumed that the following characters are strictly numbers, with the exception being punctuations (ie. "1."
+2) When the NUMBERFOLLOWS symbol appears it is assumed that the following characters are strictly numbers, with the exception being punctuations (ie. "1."
 OR "is it only 1?")
    However, '.' depends on context and must be checked
-4) When there is a space, the following characters are assumed to be anything unless the NUMBERFOLLOWS appears again
+3) When there is a space, the following characters are assumed to be anything unless the NUMBERFOLLOWS appears again
-5) If a char = '.' but the next char is not a digit, then it is treated as a period.
+4) If a char = '.' but the next char is not a digit, then it is treated as a period.
 Otherwise it is treated as a decimal (will be preceeded by NUMBERFOLLOWS braille symbol ) ie. If something like 1.2, then NUMBERFOLLOWS comes before the digit 1 If something like .1, then NUMBERFOLLOWS comes before the dot